LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-The clarity of mind necessary for Ennea may only be attained through disciplined emotional regulation.
+The clarity of mind necessary for Ennea may only be attained through the elimination of self-imposed misery.